 207. Butter.
-Credit, two hours.
+Four hours a week.
 Lecture periods to be arranged.
 Dairy Building 222.
 Practice, by appointment.
 Dairy Building E 151.
 Messrs.
-Ayres and ---.
+Ayres and-

 This course deals with the principles and practice of butter making, from the receiving of the milk and cream to the judging and marketing of the finished product; construction and arrangement of creameries; accounts and business methods.